MarwanMohamed/burger-restaurant/README.md

          mv public/Products.csv storage/app/public
          php artisan add-products

- -you also can use the seed command to seed products to the database:
+ - you also can use the seed command to seed products to the database:
- -php artisan migrate
+ - php artisan migrate

 9. Generate an application key: